GaviLyte-C with Flavor Pack

 - Intestinal problems (eg, blockage, ileus, perforation) or

 - Toxic megacolon (a very dilated intestine)—Should not be used in patients with these conditions.

-This section provides information on the proper use of a number of products that contain polyethylene glycol, potassium chloride, sodium bicarbonate, sodium chloride, and sodium sulfate.
+This section provides information on the proper use of a number of products that contain polyethylene glycol 3350 and electrolytes.
 It may not be specific to GaviLyte-C with Flavor Pack.
 Please read with care.